 Remember that a fashion consumer/customer is a person and as such, is a social being.
 Thus, they can go through changes and variables.
 Because of this, you must consider this package of traits and characteristics when trying to define this.

-Fashion lives survives, invents, reinvents itself, and adapts to trends.
+Fashion lives to survive, invents, reinvents itself, and adapts to trends.
 As a result, it must also do the same with its consumer.

 So, if you want to know the behavior of your audience, this is the article is for you.
 Here, you will discover the different types of consumers that exist and how to identify them.
 This, according to business, or clothing brand.